Rut (mammalian reproduction): Elk (Wapiti)

-Bugling

-A bugle is a vocalization made exclusively by bulls.
-The typical bugle consists of three acoustic parts, a low frequency "on-glide" that sounds guttural in tone, which then ascends into the highest frequency part of the call termed the "whistle", and the last portion of the call, the "off-glide" that returns to a low-frequency tone.
-The function behind this acoustic structure of the bugle is directly correlated to the male's physiology and how different frequencies travel through varied environments.
-In terms of physiology, the larger an animal gets the lower frequency of sound it is able to produce.
-This is because with an increase in size comes an increase in vocal fold length, and longer vocal folds confer an increased ability to produce lower frequency sounds.
-Because of this relationship, a bugle can be directed toward other bulls or toward cows to demonstrate the size and thus fitness of the bull vocalizing.
-A bull will direct his bugle toward his cows while gathering them or while chasing an estrus cow.
-A herd bull will direct his bugle toward another bull to express his dominance over the herd, while a satellite bull may use his bugle to challenge the herd bull.
+A bugle is a vocalization made only by bulls.
+It has three acoustic parts, a low frequency "on-glide" that sounds guttural in tone, which then ascends into the highest frequency part of the call termed the "whistle", and the last portion of the call, the "off-glide" that returns to a low-frequency tone.
+The larger an animal gets the lower frequency of sound it is able to produce.
+A bugle thus demonstrates the size and fitness of the bull vocalizing.
+A bull directs his bugle toward his cows while gathering them or while chasing an estrus cow.
+A herd bull directs his bugle toward other bulls to express his dominance over the herd, while a satellite bull may use his bugle to challenge the herd bull.
 The reason for the high-frequency portion of the bugle is due to the propagative efficiency of differing frequencies through varying environments.
-Studies have shown that as a bull's harem increases in diameter, meaning the cows become more dispersed, he tends to vocalize more frequently than if they were within closer proximity.
+As a bull's harem increases, meaning the cows become more dispersed, he tends to vocalize more frequently than if they were within closer proximity.
 The higher-pitched section of the call propagates through the environment better, which is why the bull uses it to congregate a harem that is becoming more spatially dispersed and thus harder to defend.
 Acoustic analyses comparing bull elk bugles with cow elk cohesion calls show a notable degree of acoustic similarity, indicating that both vocalizations may perform a congregating function, which is why the bugle is often used by the bull to condense his harem.